-Are you interested in spending a year conducting research, achieving publications, and securing connections in the orthopedic surgical community?
-We are inviting third- and fourth-year medical students who are interested in clinical and basic science research to help coordinate multiple projects, and to assist in data collection, analysis, and writing.
-The fellowship offers a medical student who is interested in orthopaedic surgery as a career, a yearlong (blend of (70%) research and (30%) clinical) comprehensive musculoskeletal experience.
+Are you interested in spending a year conducting research, achieving publication, and securing connections in the orthopedic surgical community?
+We are inviting third and fourth-year medical students who are interested in clinical and basic science research to help coordinate multiple projects, and to assist in data collection, analysis, and writing.
+The fellowship offers medical students who are interested in orthopaedic surgery as a career, a yearlong (blend of (70%) research and (30%) clinical) comprehensive musculoskeletal experience.

-Specifically, this is a flexible one-year opportunity focused on producing publishable manuscripts, spending time in the clinic and operating room, as well as learning how to conduct clinical research.
-The research fellow will spend time with multiple faculty and interact with residents and medical students.
-Attendance to all educational opportunities within the organization (Grand Rounds, weekly resident lectures, labs, journal clubs, etc.) is highly encouraged.
-Additional goals include providing the student with broad exposure to orthopaedics prior to residency and building strategic relationships within the profession.
-The research fellow will have regular meetings with faculty and can expect support and guidance toward achieving their career goals.
+Specifically, this is a flexible one-year opportunity focused on producing publishable manuscripts, spending time in the clinic and operating room, as well as learn how to conduct clinical research.
+The research fellows will spend time with multiple faculty and interact with residents and medical students.
+Attendance to all educational opportunities within the organization (Monthly Grand Rounds, Morbidity and Mortality conferences, Journal Clubs and labs, weekly resident lectures, presentations, etc.) is highly encouraged.
+Additional goals include providing the students with broad exposure to orthopaedics prior to residency and building strategic relationships within the profession.
+The research fellows will have regular meetings with faculty and the Research Chair and can expect support and guidance toward achieving their career goals.
 Completion of the orthopaedic research fellowship guarantees a residency interview with the ACGME accredited Jack Hughston Memorial Hospital Residency Program.

+There are up to 4 positions funded for 2023-24.
 The current stipend is $25,000 divided over 12 months.
-Applications for the 2022-2023 academic year are being accepted for one position.
 Interviews and acceptances will be offered on a rolling basis.
 Earlier application submission is strongly advised.